 This flowerbed offers a sumptuous summer display, combining the likes of echinacea, phlox, nepeta, astrantia and hardy geraniums.
 The rich hues of pink and purples are offset wonderfully by the prettily-pastel gladiolus.
 And, the scene will attract butterflies and bees too, adding an extra dose of life and vibrancy to your plot.

 A shimmering water feature adds to the opulent vibe of the display, reflecting the jewel-like colors in the sunlight.

-You could add to the theme with sunflowers – 'Velvet Beauty' is as gorgeous as it sounds, offering deep-red petals and chocolate-brown centres.
+You could add to the theme with sunflowers – 'Velvet Queen' is as luxurious as it sounds, offering deep-red petals and chocolate-brown centres.
 Rudbeckia 'Enchanted Embers' are also a fantastic choice, with semi-double blooms in fiery hues.